CHAPTER 7

 Click here for examples of GCS sales literature

-INTERNATIONAL SYSTCOMS: Systcoms was a Canadian company later absorbed by Novatel in the 1980's.
+Systcoms was a Canadian company later absorbed by Novatel in the 1980's.
 See the Systcoms information farther down in the 1974-83 category.

 The Systcoms Century radio package in the photo below originally came with a 13 channel Canadian MTS control head in the early 1970's or late 1960's.
 Here, it has been modified in approximately the mid or late 1970's to use a CSI scanning MTS head, built into an Automatic Electric Starlite telephone housing.
 The various channel lamps illuminate as the unit is scanning and stop on channels which are available, per settings by the user.
 The control and signaling logic is entirely contained within the control head, via a set of somewhat simply made circuit boards and pin-jack fields.
 The transceiver is duplex.
 This would have been usable in the California Pacific Telephone system up until the 1982 switch to IMTS, or in other areas which were still manual, MTS format (a surprising number of companies only converted to IMTS near the very end of this technology.)

-LIVERMORE DATA: Livermore Data Systems of Livermore, California acquired the rights to a mobile and/or attaché phone made by S/C/M Melabs (see below) in 1970 and began production in that year with the LAP-1000A Attaché phone.
+Livermore Data Systems of Livermore, California acquired the rights to a mobile and/or attaché phone made by S/C/M Melabs (see below) in 1970 and began production in that year with the LAP-1000A Attaché phone.
 They had already been engaged in production of computer modems and related items since the 1960's.
 Their first product was the Envoy 150, an MTS telephone sold primarily as an RCC item.
 The Envoy 150 was rapidly discontinued and the same item became the "Satellite Channel Search Car Telephone," Model LCP-1010A.
 The RF package of this telephone looked identical to the later "Satellite" phones as shown below.
 The control head was a Secode VP-1 style head, which in appearance is the same as the "MJ" ITT control head shown above except that there is a blank plate where the dial would be.
-See the Livermore Data category in Chapter 8 for more information about this company.
+See the Livermore Data category in Chapter 8 for more information about this company with product photos.

-SYMETRICS: Symetrics of Satellite Beach, Florida was a small manufacturer which was making an IMTS mobile telephone by 1970, but little information is available.
 The photo below has been blown-up from their ad in a 1970 issue of Communications magazine.
 Note that the head must have been mounted as a prop in the photo, a Camaro interior, because the gearshift looks like it would have had a hard time reaching PARK with that head in that position!
 Symetrics manufactured two mobile phone versions, the MTS-11 and the IMTS-11, at least through 1976.
 As the model numbers imply, the MTS-11 was an MTS manual phone while the IMTS-11 was the IMTS version.
 Power outputs were 20 Watts and there was no UHF version.
+Symetrics is still in business as a defense contractor.

 CLICK HERE TO VIEW THE FULL AD FOR THE PHONE ABOVE

-INDUSTRIAL RADIO: Industrial Radio of Chicago was primarily known for its manufacture of portable two way "pack set" and "field phone" police radios.
+Industrial Radio of Chicago was primarily known for its manufacture of portable two way "pack set" and "field phone" police radios.
 In approximately 1965 they marketed the "Aristocrat," a duplex MTS telephone using an Automatic Electric dial "Starlite" telephone as the control head, which was actually just the older ITT "Cinderella" phone mentioned above.
 Evidently ITT sold the rights to the phone when it exited the car telephone business, and there is evidence that Industrial was the actual manufacturer of the ITT Kellogg branded phones in the first place.
 In 1965, IMTS had already been introduced, technically making the Aristocrat obsolete, although most areas of the country remained MTS throughout the 1960's if not well into the 1970's.
-California, in fact, did not convert to IMTS until 1982!
+California, in fact, did not convert to IMTS until 1982 !
 Industrial Radio had disappeared by approximately 1968.

 Ver.
-09/21/2012 ©Geoffrey C. Fors 2004 All rights reserved
+05/13/2020 ©Geoffrey C. Fors 2004 All rights reserved